dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 ---
 layout: post
-title: "Migrating an Angular 1 App to Angular 2 - Part 1"
+title: "Migrating an AngularJS App to Angular - Part 1"
-description: "Learn how to migrate real-world features of an Angular 1 application to a fresh Angular 2 build (Part 1): setup, architecture, and components."
+description: "Learn how to migrate real-world features of an AngularJS 1 application to a fresh Angular 2+ build (Part 1): setup, architecture, and components."
 date: 2016-11-07 8:30
 category: Technical Guide, Angular, Migration
 banner:
-  text: "Auth0 makes it easy to add authentication to your AngularJS application."
+  text: "Auth0 makes it easy to add authentication to your Angular application."
 author:
   name: "Kim Maida"
   url: "https://twitter.com/KimMaida"